An Interview with Harriet Myfanwy Nia Tahany

 - Hell-o Harriet!
 Thanks a million for including us in the line up at this year’s Species festival, we had a lovely time!
 First up, now be totally honest with us… You were so welcoming and lovely, are you some kind of magical faerie sent from another world to make this one better?

-Aw *blushes* I’d love to answer this question “yes I have been exposed”, but no, I am merely mortal, however I do believe in magic, the power of positivity, the alchemy of thought and harnessing of emotions for creativity and personal growth.
+Aw *blushes* I’d love to answer this question “yes I have been exposed”, but alas no, I am but merely mortal, however I do believe in magic, the power of positivity, the alchemy of thought and harnessing of emotions for creativity and personal growth.
 I believe when we have the best intentions for ourselves we can inspire others around us and through collaboration we can most defiantly make the world better, be it in our own simple and sometimes strange ways.